Lianghaha/CSC207-Final-Project/README.md

 # CSC207-Project

-1. Learning objective of the project.
+1. Learning objectives of this project.

     The learning objective of this project is to utilize the design concepts and Java knowledge we learned from the course to develop a Java program that solves problems.
 We were only given the demands and requirements of the project, so we had to figure out the boundaries and design the structure of the program by ourselves.
 We were also required to write a lot of unittests, work with other people and implement our program in a short amount of time.
 You can find the UML of the program in "design.pdf".